What is purer than nature and more natural than photography? What can be more charming than nature portrait photography?

 Natural light is a photographer’s best friend.
 Most people prefer to take pictures under the warmth of the sun and play with the light.
 But when is the perfect light to take amazing shots?
 So many rumors about the pictures of the sunset and the famous golden hour.

 And to answer the question, the flawless time of day to take portraits is 2-3 hours before sunset and 1-2 hours after sunrise.
-This time the sun will compliment the skin of your model, and the pictures will capture a natural perspective.
+This time of day, the sun will cast a golden hue that will compliment the skin of your model and won’t cast harsh light and dark shadows.

 What if it’s a cloudy day?
 Well, don’t worry!
 This will give you pictures with soft light, a silver atmosphere, and a story to tell.
-Also, some shots in the rain will create the necessary vibrations for your images.
+Also, some shots in the rain will create an interesting mood for your images.

 Every season has its qualities.
 You can use as background the trees and flowers in the spring, the purity of sunlight and the blue sky in the summer, colored trees and leaves in the autumn, and snowflakes in the winter.